 Presumably, the man was more peeved at his son adding insult (passing the ‘non-essential’) to injury (skipping the ‘essentials’) than the fees ‘wasted’ and he gave the boy a serious drubbing while his wife recorded.

 Expectedly many Nigerians justified his actions on the premise that having paid such a huge sum, the son owed him a duty of returning the favour by romping through his exams.
 In their thinking, some posited that the money could have been put to better use instead of being ‘wasted’ on a delinquent son.
-Some even argued that his actions were driven by his love for son while many fumed at the fact that the boy excelled in Music.
+Some even argued that his actions were driven by his love for his son while many fumed at the fact that the boy excelled in Music.
 Music of all subjects?
 Something dropouts pick up for free on crime-infested streets corners and go on to become international stars?
 Is that what a dad wasted $21,000 on?

 Ironically I am reminded of an incident in Nigeria some years back when a friend who had observed my phone conversation with my wife over an increment in my daughter’s music tuition fees asked why I was paying that much for a child to study music?
 I was as bewildered as he was.
-To me, it was somewhat sad that an elite parent would be asking that in this age and time.
+To me, it was somewhat sad that an elite parent would be asking that at this age and time.
 And on his part, he couldn’t seem to get his head around the fact that I would encourage my child to study music let alone cough out such ‘expensive’ fees.
 My explanation that her choice was backed by her teacher’s strong recommendation was like spitting in the wind.

 Some of the commentaries following the prolonged debate over that viral video exposed the awful and barbaric perception of parenting by African parents of my generation.
 Undoubtedly, the challenge of helping boys navigate their way to a purposeful life is a difficult one.
 It is even more in Africa where boys are often saddled with greater responsibility.
-And while one cannot question a father’s love for his son or measure same from a two-minute clip it is antwacky to believe that forking out huge sums in tuition fees or panel beating an erring child translates to excessive love from a parent.
-Haven’t we seen more than enough of rich parents who abandon parenting responsibilities after paying expensive school fees?
+And while one cannot question a father’s love for his son or measure the same from a two-minute clip it is antwacky to believe that forking out huge sums in tuition fees or panel beating an erring child translates to excessive love from a parent.
+Haven’t we seen more than enough rich parents who abandon parenting responsibilities after paying expensive school fees?

 The Kano federal lawmaker who displayed his four wives during a plenary session comes to mind here.
 After boasting of his 27 children and still counting, Speaker Gbajabiamila quickly reminded him of his own story about how he couldn’t recognise one of his sons.
 Surely such a man can afford to pay tuition in dollars and I cannot sit here and accuse him of not loving his kids but how will he find the time to raise them properly when they reside hundreds of miles away from Abuja?